Heroyt/tournament-generator/docs/classes/group.md

 #### From a group class

 **Recomended**
-This automatically assigns the group to the group.
+This automatically assigns the group to round.

 ```php
 include_once 'vendor/autoload.php';